Working towards a higher renewable energy future

 Key milestones

 The asset and land assessment has been finalised, along with engineer modelling for all five communities.
-This has identified a need for 3 to 4 hectares of land in order to deliver higher renewable energy systems in the future.
+This has identified a need for land at each site to deliver higher renewable energy systems in the future.

-Traditional Owners and Aboriginal Community Corporations have been engaged for their input into the site selection and feedback to the project and provided in-principle support for the land proposal.
+Traditional Owners and Aboriginal Community Corporations have been engaged for their input into the site selection and feedback to the project.

 Please note the following timeframes are subject to successful lease of land.